pnminh-org/cicd/README.md

                 }
               }
 ```
-**Note**: as the time of writing, I could not use the Job DSL API script for `ForkPullRequestDiscoveryTrait` as part of `GitHub Branch Source` plugin.
-Using [configure block](https://github.com/jenkinsci/job-dsl-plugin/wiki/The-Configure-Block), and the path retrieved from `$JENKINS_HOME/jobs/<Organization folder name>/config.xml` did the trick for me.
-More info of the issue can be found here `https://issues.jenkins.io/browse/JENKINS-61119`
+**Note**: at the time of writing, I could not use the Job DSL API script for `ForkPullRequestDiscoveryTrait` as part of `GitHub Branch Source` plugin.
+However, using the [configure block](https://github.com/jenkinsci/job-dsl-plugin/wiki/The-Configure-Block)and retrieving the path from `$JENKINS_HOME/jobs/<Organization folder name>/config.xml` has been found to resolve this issue.
+More information about this problem can be found at `https://issues.jenkins.io/browse/JENKINS-61119`.

-Run a new installation of Jenkins using all the values files we just created/updated:
+Finally, run a new installation of Jenkins using all the values files we just created and updated:
 ```bash
 $ oc new-project jenkins-jcasc
 $ helm upgrade --install jenkins jenkins/jenkins --values .helm/jenkins/values.yaml --values .helm/jenkins/creds-values.yaml --values .helm/jenkins/org-folder-job-dsl-values.yaml
 ```
+Once the installation is complete, you will find the newly created `Organization Folder pipeline` ready for use, empowering you to efficiently manage and execute your pipelines within Jenkins.
+## Summary
+In this article, we have provided a step-by-step guide for running an organizational pipeline using a centralized Jenkinsfile.

+To begin, we covered the installation of Jenkins on OpenShift using the Helm chart, ensuring a seamless setup process.

+Next, we explored the creation of an 'Organization Folder Pipeline' within the Jenkins UI.
+We emphasized the utilization of a remote Jenkinsfile to promote reusability and enforce policy guidelines effectively.

+Finally, we demonstrated how to improve efficiency by utilizing the Jenkins Configuration as Code plugin.
+This powerful tool allows you to define reusable code that automates tasks, eliminating the need for manual configuration.
+This approach not only streamlines the deployment process but also ensures consistency and simplifies future maintenance.

+In upcoming articles, we will dive deeper into the process of building and deploying applications to the OpenShift platform, leveraging the organizational pipeline we have just set up.